-Validated material data sets are necessary for reliable simulation results in forming technology.
-This also applies to the application of flow curves.
-The flow curves database of MatILDa® contains numerous flow curve data sets based on experimental investigations.
+Validated material data sets are necessary to reliably simulate results in forming technology.
+This also applies to flow curves.
+The MatILDa® flow curves database contains numerous flow curve data sets based on experimental investigations.
 Hot flow curves and cold flow curves provide a qualified basis for material calculations as a function of forming temperature, true strain and strain rate in analytical (approximated) or tabular form.

-Other important parameters influencing the flow stress, such as the microstructure of the material, the heat treatment condition of the material (e.g. mill-hard, normalized or soft-annealed) and the stress condition in the selected forming process (tension, compression or torsion) can be taken from the respective flow curve model and selected according to the conditions in the real forming process.
+Other important parameters influencing the flow stress, such as the microstructure and the heat treatment condition of the material (e.g. mill-hard, normalized or soft-annealed) as well as the stress condition in the selected forming process (tension, compression or torsion) can be taken from the respective flow curve model and selected according to the conditions in the real forming process.

 Validity ranges of flow stress models

-It is also crucial that corresponding validity ranges for flow stress models are specified, which in the best case fits the real process windows.
-The significant influence can be illustrated by simulation results: within the FEM simulation of a common upsetting test, flow curves from the MatILDa® flow curves database were used, which have different validity ranges.
-This illustrates that there is a significant difference on the resulting force in the FEM results whether a flow curve from an upsetting or a torsion test was used.
-Similarly, there is a clear difference in the case of different heat treatment conditions.
-It can be concluded that it is very important to select the flow curve data according to the conditions in the process – and not to use flow curves with undefined ranges of validity.
+It is also crucial that corresponding validity ranges for flow stress models are specified, which best fit the real process windows.
+This significant influence can be displayed by simulation results: within the FEM simulation of a common upsetting test, flow curves with different validity ranges from the MatILDa® flow curves database were used.
+This illustrates that there is a significant difference regarding the resulting force in the FEM results depending on whether a flow curve from an upsetting or a torsion test was used.
+Likewise, the parameters differ considerably when different heat treatment conditions are applied.
+The conclusion is that it is very important to select the flow curve data according to the conditions in the process – and not to use flow curves with undefined ranges of validity.